S C E N E K U N S T

 Scenekunst.no A/S Scenekunst.no er en redaksjonelt uavhengig nettavis for profesjonell scenekunst og tilhørende kulturpolitikk.
 Vi følger Norsk redaktørforenings redaktørplakat.

 Scenekunst.no er medlem av Norsk Tidsskriftforening.
 Scenekunst.no er støttet av Norsk kulturfond.
-Fra 2016 er tidsskriftet organisert som et almennyttig aksjeselskap med NTO, DTS, NSF og NoDA som eiere og bidragsytere.
+Fra 2016 er tidsskriftet organisert som et almennyttig aksjeselskap med NTO, PAHN, NSF og NoDA som eiere og bidragsytere.
 Fagforbundet Teater og Scene gir også årlig støtte.

 Redaksjonen